futurice/vpn-management-server/README.md

 =====================
 Description
 -----------
 VPN Management is a self-service tool for users to handle their VPN certificates.
 The tool consists of two parts, the server and the installation wizard.
 VPN Management Server provides the interface and [VPN Configuration Wizard](https://github.com/futurice-oss/vpn-management-client) provides the native application for setting up your configurations.
-The server is integrated into LDAP for authentication and the keys are stored in a Mercurial repository.
+The server is integrated into LDAP for authentication and the keys are stored in a Git repository.
 The application uses OpenVPN.

 The user will create a .key file with the provided wizard or by manually at the web interface and send a certificate request to the server.
 The server will respond with a one time password.
 After validating the password, the server will sign the certificate request and send back the right configurations and a CRT.